rgwilton/ietf-yang-as-code/draft-wilton-netmod-yang-as-code.md

 # Change the file extension to match the format (.xml for XML, etc...)
 #
 ###
-title: "TODO - Your title"
+title: "Managing IETF YANG modules as code not documents"
-abbrev: "TODO - Abbreviation"
+abbrev: "YANG as code"
-category: info
+category: exp

-docname: draft-todo-yourname-protocol-latest
+docname: draft-wilton-netmod-yang-as-code-latest
 submissiontype: IETF  # also: "independent", "IAB", or "IRTF"
 number:
 date: